-This elegant, detailed Qur’an is one of the earliest dated examples of naskhi script, the Arabic calligraphic hand which became one of the most popular styles for such manuscripts thanks to its legibility.
+This elegant, detailed Qur’an is one of the earliest dated examples of naskhi script.

 The illumination in this Qur’an is both decorative and functional.
 Gold roundels within the text mark the end of each verse.
-Small palmettes in the margin are in the form of the Arabic letter ha' and indicate the end of a fifth verse, ha' having the numerical value of five in the Arabic alphanumeric system.
-The overlapping roundels mark the end of a 10th verse.
+Small palmettes, which are motifs of radiating petals, can be seen in the margins.
+They are in the form of the Arabic letter ha’, roughly in a droplet shape, and indicate the end of a fifth verse.
+Readers would be able to identify this as in the Arabic alphanumeric system (where each letter has a numerical value) the Arabic ha’ has the value of five.
+The overlapping roundels mark the end of a tenth verse.